+We develop a mixed mode method, mixing local Sensitivity Analysis (SA) with forward and backwards Automatic Differentiation (AD) for efficiently computing the gradients of the loss functions (discussed in Section \ref{sec:methods_append}).

-Sensitivity analysis (SA) is a classical technique found in many applications, such as gradient-based optimization, optimal control, parameter identification, model diagnostics, (see Donello et al. \cite{donello2020computing} and many historical references there in).
-Local SA was recently utilized to learn neural network parameters within ODEs \cite{node, rackauckas2020universal, ma2021comparison}.
-There are other ways that gradients can be propagated through numerical simulators, such as using differentiable programming.
-This allows for a simple and flexible implementation of gradient based learning algorithms, however this can require higher memory costs due to storing large computational graphs when computing gradients using reverse mode \cite{node}.
-The two main local SA methods, described in Section \ref{sec:fsa_asa}, are the direct, or forward, method (analogous to forward mode AD) and the adjoint method (analogous to reverse mode AD).
+SA is a classical technique found in many applications, such as gradient-based optimization, optimal control, parameter identification, model diagnostics \cite{donello2020computing, Zhang2014FATODEAL}.
+There are other ways that gradients can be propagated through numerical simulators, such as using differentiable programming \cite{rackauckas2020universal}, which allows for a simple and flexible implementation of gradient based learning algorithms, however this can require higher memory costs due to storing large computational graphs when computing gradients using reverse mode \cite{node}.
+The two main local SA methods are the direct, or forward, method and the adjoint method (see Section \ref{sec:fsa_asa} for more details).
 Like forward mode AD, the forward SA method is more efficient when the number of parameters is much less than the dimension of the system and the adjoint method is more efficient when the number of parameters is much larger than the dimension of the system \cite{Zhang2014FATODEAL}.
 Therefore, in regards to this work, when the number of particles $N$ is large, the forward SA method will be more efficient for the models described above (since the NNs are relatively small compared to the dimension of the system when $N$ is large).
-Furthermore, when differentiating functions within the local SA frameworks we mix forward mode and reverse mode AD (depending on the input and output dimension of each function to be differentiated, which can include NNs) for improved efficiency over the fully differentiable programming technique.
+When differentiating functions within the local SA frameworks we mix forward mode and reverse mode AD \cite{ma2021comparison, ad_bucker06} (depending on the input and output dimension of each function to be differentiated, which can include NNs) for improved efficiency over the fully differentiable programming technique.